 - Undermining the authority of the targeted parent

-Children are told the alienated parent is willingly absent, under investigation, etc. No mention is made of the endless flood of motions requesting denied visitation, how the court finds on false allegations, all the phone calls neglected, messages deleted, gifts re-labeled, the custody orders ignored, or, that the targeted parent simply became incapable financially of continuing the legal proces.
+Children are told the alienated parent is willingly absent, under investigation, etc. No mention is made of the endless flood of motions requesting denied visitation, how the court finds on false allegations, all the phone calls neglected, messages deleted, gifts re-labeled, the custody orders ignored, or, that the targeted parent simply became incapable of continuing fighting because their finances have become exhausted.

 The Truth About Parental Alienation

 Chapter Three: Degrees of Parental Alienation